 The Interactive Calculator

-While there’s plenty out there, and there has been for quite some years now, the interactive calculators of 2016 bring new advancements to the table that make them far more helpful and insightful as well as much better looking (thankfully, we’ve moved past the age of clunky designs with gradients on every element).
+While there’s plenty out there, and there has been for quite some years now, interactive calculators bring new advancements to the table that make them far more helpful and insightful as well as much better looking (thankfully, we’ve moved past the age of clunky designs with gradients on every element).

 Take this calculator for example: The ‘Is It Better to Buy or Rent’ calculator published on The New York Times website.
 The title itself already tells you the potential value this calculator has.
 It’s the age-old question that everyone has asked themselves.
 And alas, they nailed it.
 Here’s why: